darioizzo/audi/doc/sphinx2/gdual.rst

 .. note::

-   A generalized dual number is defined by its order :math:`m` as well as by its expansion point :math:`\mathbf a`.
+   A generalized dual number is defined by its truncation order :math:`m` as well as by its expansion point :math:`\mathbf a`.
    All arithmetic operators +,*,/,- are overloaded so that computing with the type audi::gdual correspond to compute the Taylor expansion of the arithmetic computations.